 Clients don’t want to spend forever searching for the perfect writer.
 To simplify things, they’ll often post an ad on a job board and wait for the applications to come to them.

 Job boards can be a great place to source your first few freelance writing jobs.
-Two of the most widely used job sites for freelance writers include Peak Freelance Writing Jobs, ProBlogger and Contena.
+Two of the most widely used job boards for freelance writers include Peak Freelance Writing Jobs, ProBlogger, Contena, and FlexJobs.

 With job boards, you can browse open listings and read job ads from clients actively seeking freelance writers.
 You won’t need to sell them on the idea of why your skills are so useful – they already know they need them.
 This means you can focus on demonstrating your skills, sharing your samples, and impressing them with your personality.

 The listings you find on job boards can be a little hit and miss.
-Sometimes you’ll find extremely low paying gigs with less than ideal conditions, but there are some great opportunities to be found.
+Sometimes you’ll find companies that pay writers a bit lower than normal, but there are some great opportunities to be found.
 Check back regularly and apply to any postings that spark your interest.